 Nematodes live in the soil and feed on the roots of plants, reducing their ability to absorb water and nutrients and leading to a general decline in their health and productivity.
 Not only does nematode feeding weaken the plant, but it can also predispose plants to fungal or bacterial disease or transmit viral disease.

 In watermelons with nematode damage, leaf chlorosis is evident and leaves may be stunted and wilted.
-Roots may form galls where the nematodes hide, feed and reproduce.
+Roots may form galls where the nematodes hide, feed, and reproduce.

 In large watermelon patches, nematodes of watermelon may only afflict a portion of the field, leaving some plants unscathed.
 Depending upon the type of nematode feeding, yields may be extensive but vary depending upon species.
 In the case of watermelons, root nematodes rarely cause damage in areas that have had long grass growing rotations.
-Thus, in soil where nematode host plants have grown in the last 3-5 years, the incidence of nematodes of watermelon rises.
+Thus, in soil where nematode host plants have grown in the last three to five years, the incidence of nematodes of watermelon rises.

 Watermelon Nematode Treatment

 Nematodes are notoriously difficult to control, so how do you go about controlling watermelon nematodes?
 Since they are microscopic, it is a good idea to have soil and root tissue samples tested to determine if nematodes are the cause of symptomatic plants.
 Testing needs to be done before planting since the nematodes become established once in the watermelon patch.

 Of course, if planting has already occurred and symptoms appear to indicate nematodes, a quick test for root knot nematodes is to look at the roots of the plant.
 Root knot nematodes cause galls to form on roots and are readily evident if they are the culprit.